Aparna Brielle

 Aparna Brielle (born Aparna Parthasarathy on February 5, 1994) is an American actress.
-She portrayed Sarika Sarkar on the NBC television series A.P.
-Bio.
+She is known for her roles as Sarika Sarkar on the NBC/Peacock comedy series A.P.
+Bio (2019-2021) and as Tina Mukerji in the Netflix action comedy series FUBAR (2023-2025).

 Early life

-Aparna Brielle was born in Clackamas, Oregon to Indian American couple Partha Rajagopal and Girija Parthasarathy, and was raised in the Cedar Mill area of the Portland, Oregon, metropolitan area.
+Aparna Brielle was born in Clackamas, Oregon to Indian American Tamil couple Partha Rajagopal and Girija Parthasarathy, and was raised in the Cedar Mill area of the Portland, Oregon, metropolitan area.
 She has one younger brother, Vijay.
 As a child, she attended Valley Catholic School (then known as St. Mary of the Valley) in Beaverton, Oregon.
 At the age of nine, Brielle was amongst the youngest Bharatanatyam dancers in the world to graduate in an Arangetram performance after a mere three years of training.
 She attended the Arts & Communications High School, appearing in performances such as their fall 2011 production of Godspell, still performing as Aparna Parthasarathy.
 Brielle then attended Linfield College, where she majored in marketing.